justin2004/weblog/DRAFTS/troubleshooting/README.md

 In the F-16 world, the pilot has a master caution light which gets latched by dozens of system caution and warning lights.
 Aside from the flight centric instruments, the pilot also has some analog gauges for fuel pressure, engine RPM, engine temperature, fuel level, liquid oxygen level, etc.
 The lights and gauges are the pilot's interface to the preplanned telemetry system put in place at aircraft design time.
-These lights and gauges let the pilot know when she needs to take action to keep the jet aloft.
+These lights and gauges let the pilot know when she needs to take action to keep the jet in the air.

 In the software world, monitoring is big business.